blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 - `/cmd_vel`: to receive linear and angular velocity commands
 - `/cmd_path`: to receive path commands

-Note that the names of the topics can be overridden using `follow_mode` parameter in the `move_actor.world` file present in this package's `/config` directory.
+Note that the names of the topics can be overridden in the `move_actor.world` file present in this package's `/config` directory.